 Analysis / Bias

-Autism Investigated has not been fact checked by an IFCN fact checker.
-However, almost all information provided on this website is either false or misleading according the Centers for Disease Control.
+Autism Investigated has not been fact-checked by an IFCN fact-checker.
+However, almost all information provided on this website is either false or misleading according to the Centers for Disease Control.
 It should be noted that Autism Investigated took exception to the CDC’s assessment.